 Do yourself a favor.
 Never accept a check again without knowing this.

-Types Of Amazon Job Scams
+Types Of Scams

 People usually sign for fake jobs because they sound amazing.
 Despite the hundreds of jobs available, Amazon prefers skilled people with professional history, which filters many out.
 Fake jobs give victims the confidence they can complete an easy task and still get paid outrageous amounts.